hakonanes/p-texture-al-mn-alloys/README.md

 * `figures_in_paper.ipynb`: Generate most of the figures used in the paper (and some for the supplementary).
 * `figures_in_supplementary.ipynb`: Generate most of the figures in the supplementary.

-Installation of packages has been tested to work on *Linux* (*Ubuntu* 22.04) and *Windows* 10.
+Installation of the packages has been tested to work on *Linux* (*Ubuntu* 22.04) and *Windows* 10.
 All notebooks have been tested to work on *Linux*, while the two indexing and refinement notebooks have also been tested to work on *Windows* 10.

 ### matlab_scripts